frappe/frappe_io/frappe_io/www/docs/user/en/guides/basics/hooks.md

 ### Exempt Doctypes

-Exempt documents of a specific DocType from being automatically cancelled on cancellation of anylinked documents.
+Exempt documents of a specific DocType from being automatically cancelled on the cancellation of any linked documents.

 Example,